 The IRS also considers the following to be assets:

 The Internal Revenue Manual lists very specific requirements for individuals to qualify for an offer in compromise.
 The financial details the IRS will gather and verify in making its decision are many.
-Let us help you through this process and on the road toward debt relief.
+Let us help you through this process and on the road toward back tax assistance.